HOW TO ENTER (READ CAREFULLY!)

-3. Submission quality – Sound, lighting, correct eye line, within the time limit, etc. (You will receive an automatic deduction for not following any of the technical requirements)
+3. Submission quality – Sound, lighting, correct eye line, stay within the time limit (IMPORTANT: You will receive automatic deductions for not following any of the above requirements)

-4. Listening – Are you hearing and being affected by your scene partner or reader (real or imagined)?
+4. Listening – Are you hearing and being affected by whoever you’re speaking to, your scene partner or reader (real or imagined)?

 5. Choices – Are you exploring the piece in order to make new and interesting choices?

-6. Present Moment – Are you in the present moment, moment to moment, not anticipated or pre-planned ideas?
+6. Present Moment – Are you in the present moment, moment to moment, not anticipating or stuck in pre-planned ideas?